carlynorama/StrippedDownChipExamples/README.md

 https://www.whynotestflight.com/excuses/hello-led-on-an-avr-attiny45-in-c/

 One folder with both a blink example and using a switch to control an LED example in one page of C each.
-Relies heavily on avr-gcc doing its thing.
 Avrdude as programming software.
 Highly recommend [this YouTube series](https://www.youtube.com/playlist?list=PLNyfXcjhOAwOF-7S-ZoW2wuQ6Y-4hfjMR), as the post assumes you already know what it's covered.
+It doesn't bother with a vector table, etc. It's an ATtiny blinking an LED.
+YOLO.

 ## ARM